 Top Ten Music Videos of the 90s

-Jesus Jones — “Right Here Right Now”
+10. Jesus Jones — “Right Here Right Now”

 You guys, this shit won a Grammy.
 It barely makes our cut because it was released in 1990, but it affords an ominous omen for the decade that would follow.
 At least the world saw fit to jettison ridiculous baseball caps with the brim flipped upward like an asshole.
 I guess popped collars had run their course, but you know what hadn’t run its course?
 Pop bands with an associate’s degree in political science.

 Way to go, Jesus Jones—your song about the collapse of the Soviet Union is about as compelling as David Hasselhoff’s contention that his song “Looking for Freedom” brought down the Berlin Wall.
 Oh, did you not know that was a thing?
-Go ahead and check it out here, and if it sweetens the deal, in this video the Hoff is wearing a leather jacket with flashing lights and he nearly gets hit in the head with a large firecracker.
+Go ahead and check it out here, and if it sweetens the deal, in this video the Hoff is wearing a leather jacket with flashing lights, and he nearly gets hit in the head with a large firecracker.

 Go ahead and watch.
 We’ll wait …

-Mr. Big — “To Be With You”
+9. Mr. Big — “To Be With You”

-Sneaker Pimps — “Six Underground”
+8. Sneaker Pimps — “Six Underground”

-Snow — “Informer”
+7. Snow — “Informer”

-Kriss Kross — “Warm It Up”
+6. Kriss Kross — “Warm It Up”

-Before the Black Eyed Peas ruined jumping and dancing for everyone, Kriss Kross took a crack at ruining pop music, too, and managed only to ruin prepubescent rap music for a generation to come until Justin Bieber was able revive this lost art of taking a viable form of artistic expression and aggressively violating it like a concierge in Kobe Bryant’s hotel suite.
+Before the Black Eyed Peas ruined jumping and dancing for everyone, Kriss Kross took a crack at ruining pop music, too, and managed only to ruin prepubescent rap music for a generation until Justin Bieber was able revive the lost art of taking a viable form of artistic expression and aggressively violating it like a concierge in Kobe Bryant’s hotel suite.
 It is, however, sort of sweet to see gangster rap rendered so adorable and non-threatening.

-I guess early hip hop beefs were sort of adorable, too, though we should not overlook the significance of this beef, which was an early harbinger of the Biggie vs. 2Pac, 50 Cent vs. Ja Rule, and Drake vs. musical talent beefs to come.
+I guess early hip hop beefs were sort of adorable, too, though we shouldn’t overlook the significance of this conflict, which was an early harbinger of the Biggie vs. 2Pac, 50 Cent vs. Ja Rule, and Drake vs. musical talent beefs to come.
 So in a way, Kriss Kross killed 2Pac, and that is why this makes our list.

-Soul Asylum — “Runaway Train”
+5. Soul Asylum — “Runaway Train”

-This video opens with a statement reading “There are over 1 million youth lost on the streets of America,” which seems like more of an indictment of the US educational system considering that those teens ought to be able to use a goddamn map.
+This video opens with a statement reading “There are over 1 million youth lost on the streets of America,” which seems like more of an indictment of the US educational system considering that those teens ought to be able to read a goddamn map.

 This is a somewhat confusing, possibly glorifying look at runaway teens.
 Prior to seeing this as a kid, I hadn’t considered running away from home a viable option, but Soul Asylum makes a compelling case for why it is.
 And while I recognize that it is probably in poor taste to make fun of a video featuring pictures of real-life runaways, that hasn’t stopped us here at BannedCast before.

-Ace of Base — “The Sign”
+4. Ace of Base — “The Sign”

 You know how in my comments to an earlier video, I mentioned the “basis” of the seminal Kriss Kross/Another Bad Creation beef?
 Well, that of course called to mind this cornerstone of pop music, the 90s answer to ABBA.
 As if anyone was asking the question.
 We weren’t.
-Because some questions are better left unanswered, like this one.
+Because some questions are better left unanswered, such as this one.
 I’m sorry to include it on the list, I promise the next one will be less irritating.

-Spice Girls — “Wannabe”
+3. Spice Girls — “Wannabe”

-TLC — “Ain’t 2 Proud 2 Beg”
+2. TLC — “Ain’t 2 Proud 2 Beg”

-David Bowie and Mick Jagger — “Dancing in the Street”
+1. David Bowie and Mick Jagger — “Dancing in the Street”

-This is why we should all be glad that the 90s are dead and behind us if only because it nearly ruined David Bowie and Mick Jagger.
+We should all be glad that the 90s are dead and behind us if only because it nearly ruined David Bowie and Mick Jagger.
 Mick Jagger would make another run at ruining his career and the Rolling Stones’ legacy with the release of his solo album Goddess in the Doorway in November of 2001, which nearly overshadowed the events of 9/11 two months prior.

 Regardless, that album pales in comparison with the travesty that is this masterpiece of shit, which captures everything that was wrong with the 90s in an excruciatingly long two minutes and fifty-eight seconds.